KO0I/ham/mmr-40/README.md

 --------------------------------------------------------------------------

+## Instructions note:
 mask.pdf must be printed on a LASERJET PRINTER and then ironed onto a clean copper surface.
 Dimensions included on the document.
 Check to make sure the sizing is correct.

 Parts placement layout used for assembly.
 See website for details on how to put it together/test things, etc.

+Please note the actual instructions are on KD1JV's website.